-We need references in the running text (or in footnotes) to the research cited in the Bibliography in order to show that evidence support our statements.
-Thus, a distracting number of references to the scholarly literature are interrupting the running text.
-Readers, who are uninterested in the nitty-gritty congruence of theoretical arguments, may of course ignore the many, admittedly tedious, references.
+We need references to other parts of our running text as notes at the end of chapters in the text, or in footnotes at bottom of pages.
+Readers, who are uninterested in the nitty-gritty congruence of theoretical arguments, should, of course, ignore the many, admittedly tedious, such internal cross references.